Tuesday, June 7, 2011

 When I was in Law School, I had a friend who lived in Anacostia, a very poor Black neighborhood in South East DC.
 He was making good money, so I asked him why he didn't move to a better neighborhood.
 He said he felt safe and comfortable there - and would not consider a job or living in, say Virginia.
 "There are too many white people there," he said, "They all belong to the Klan!"
 I had to assure him that there were, in fact, no hooded robes in my closet.
 It was an odd argument to make, circa 1995.
 And not surprisingly, his Law career never really took off.
 He had low expectations of himself, and as a result, didn't try very hard at work.

 There are second acts in American Lives, contrary to Mr. Fitzgerald's famous quote.
-And often Act II, Scene I is in a different locale than Act I. If you want to change your life, consider a change of scenery.
+And often Act II, Scene I is in a different locale than scene III of Act I. If you want to change your life, consider a change of scenery.
 Move to where the money is, where expectations of life are better, and opportunity is knocking.